 - 1. A current clinical supervisor, nurse, manager, or other health care provider who has direct knowledge of your skills in the clinical setting and how those skills will translate into the Family Nurse Practitioner role. - 2.
-A professor, faculty member, dean, or academic advisor who can provide a meaningful assessment of your academic record.
+A professor, faculty member, Dean of the School of Nursing, or academic advisor who can provide a meaningful assessment of your academic record.
 If you have been out of school for five years or more, a nurse educator or clinical instructor can provide the academic recommendation. - 3.
 A practicing clinical nurse professional or APRN who has served as a mentor and can address your abilities as a nurse and your potential to become a Family Nurse Practitioner.